loiudicemichele/algorithms-data_structures/README.md

-ABSTRACTION
+# Project Overview

+## Abstraction
-- The data structures follows abstractions, specified in the abstract_<name>.hpp file located in each data structure.
+The data structures follow specific abstractions, defined in the `abstract_<name>.hpp` file located within each data structure's directory.

-- Algorithms directory contains a bunch of famous Enumerative and Selective classic problem such as:
-	° String matching problem solved using Backtracking (KMP Algorithm) ° Knapsack problem, solved both using Backtracking and Greedy approach.
-	°
+## Algorithms
+The `algorithms` directory contains several well-known selective and generative classic problems, including:

+- **String Matching Problem**: Solved using Backtracking (KMP Algorithm).
+- **Knapsack Problem**: Implemented with both Backtracking and Greedy approaches.
+- **Simultaneous Min & Max Search**: Uses a Divide-and-Conquer approach.
+- **N-Queens Problem**: Solved using Backtracking.
+- **Partition Problem**: Solved using an enumerative approach.
+- **Sorting Algorithms**: Includes Merge Sort and Quick Sort.

+## File Structure
-- others direcory contains 2 files:
+- The `others` directory contains two files:
-   - main.cpp is used for testing the data-structures and algorithms
+  - `main.cpp`: Used for testing data structures and algorithms.
-   - functions.hpp contains functions and algorithms/execises solved for the respective data-structure the directory's file is into.
+  - `functions.hpp`: Contains utility functions and exercises related to the respective data structure within the directory.

+## Notes
+This project was designed for educational purposes only.
+I do not guarantee that all operations work flawlessly; some errors may be present and can be easily fixed.
+The code could be improved in terms of security and elegance.
+Additionally, some comments may contain grammatical errors.